Lordmau5/SanAndreasAP/README.md

 - Some text may not scale correctly without Widescreen Fix installed.
 - Autosave titles longer than ~22 characters are truncated.
+- The Caligula's Casino Progressive Mission counter is misaligned.

 ## Troubleshooting